-Long-term cash flow conversion across the tobacco industry is excellent, as working capital requirements are low and capital spend is constrained.
-The tobacco companies have demonstrated extraordinary pricing power and shareholder-friendly capital allocation.
-Both groups continue to look attractive from a valuation perspective.
+In our view, long-term cash flow conversion across the tobacco industry is excellent, as working capital requirements are low and capital spend is constrained.
+We believe that the tobacco companies have demonstrated extraordinary pricing power and shareholder-friendly capital allocation.
+In our view, both groups continue to look attractive from a valuation perspective.
 New tobacco products – particularly the IQOS, Philip Morris’s non-burning cigarette which has found a large market in Asia – could provide a growth fillip in future.
-In addition to its promising new-generation products, BAT has sizeable activities in the US, which will benefit from the anticipated lowering of corporate tax rates.
+In addition to its promising new-generation products, BAT has sizeable activities in the US, which are likely to benefit from the anticipated lowering of corporate tax rates.
 It is also currently in negotiations to increase its US exposure with the proposed takeover and delisting of Reynolds American, the second largest cigarette seller in the US and owner of the Camel brand.

 ABI (1.4%) AND HEINEKEN (1.2%)

 The world’s largest brewers enjoy high barriers to entry, powerful brands (with the associated pricing power this affords), distribution muscle, access to cheap capital and top talent, and most importantly, a high level of free cashflow generation.
-ABI is currently digesting the SABMiller acquisition that will allow the group to reduce its cost base and improve margins.
+ABI is currently digesting the SABMiller acquisition, which we believe will allow the group to reduce its cost base and improve margins.